 - Regardless of how light or small your drone is, you must register your drone.
 You will also need to obtain the Part 107 certificate.
 So, you need to study and pass the exam.
 Here is all about how to get a drone pilot license.

-- My drone is a DJI Mini 2 that weighs under 0.55 lbs (250 grams).
-I don’t have to register it even if I fly it for money.
+1. My drone is a DJI Mini that weighs under 0.55 lbs (250 grams).
+I don’t have to register it under any circumstances.

 Wrong.
 You must register with the Part 107 certificate whether you are a full-time or part-time drone pilot.

 Wrong.
-There is a greater restriction on where you can fly.
+There is a greater restriction on where and how you can fly.
+For example, you must keep your drone in sight without relying on the camera.
 If you want to fly in more areas, you need to get the Part 107 certificate.

 #2 Where Can You Register Your Drone?

 Registering your drone is easier than you think.
-It’s cheap too – it only costs you $5.
+It’s cheap too – it only costs you $5 and it will be valid for three years.
 You don’t have to do $5 worth of work by paying someone $50.

-If you’re flying in the US, this is the only registration website you should visit: FAADroneZone
+If you’re flying in the US, this is the only official registration website you should visit: FAADroneZone

 The domain of the official website ends with .faa.gov.
 And the registration websites whose domains end with .com are not real.
 Avoid them.